(also known as Torino, Italy to Monaco)

 Day 2: This morning your warm up ride is the Colle di Finestre.
 Appearing only three times in the Giro, this single-lane beast is unpaved the final 8 k to the summit.
 From there you have smooth asphalt all the way down to the valley floor.
 Multiple options for the rest of the day, but our favourite is to finish in Costigliole Saluzzo where we stay in a 400 year old Castello.

-Day 3: First up, the highest international Col in the Alps; Colle di Agnello.
+Day 3: First up, the highest international Col in the Alps; Colle di Agnello at 2744m.
 This comes after a lovely gentle warm up to Casteldelfino at the base of the Agnello, and is probably the toughest climb of the week with some sections at 14%.
 The 2016 Giro was lost in a snowbank just after the summit so expect to see snow even in early July.
-The rest of the day takes you to Guillestre and the Col de Vars, then the long descent to Barcelonnette, our home for two nights.
+The rest of the day takes you down to Guillestre and then up to the Col de Vars and finishing with the long descent to Barcelonnette, your home for two nights.

 Day 4: Some would say that today is THE ride of the week (but then you have yet to see what’s coming afterwards).
 Col de la Cayolle, Col des Champs and finishing with the beautiful Col d’Allos, today is extraordinary!
 No words.
 One of the BEST loops ... ever!